 - If you plan on moving the high chair from room to room, a wheeled high chair is a good choice for you.
 However, make sure the wheels lock for safety if you elect this feature.

-You want a high chair that will accommodate baby as he or she grows.
+You want a high chair that will accommodate baby as he or she grows, and may even be used as a toddler booster seat.
 Look for:

 - A generously sized seating area.

 - A seat that is height adjustable.
 (Eventually, you’ll probably want to remove the tray and have baby sit with you at the table.)

 - Some parents also like a seat back that reclines.